sbiyyala/variant-search/README.md

     1. `Ag-grid` is heavily used as the `grid` solution
     2. `Search` results show matching genes per suggestion; nucleotideChange is grouped with its `otherMappings`, `source` linking etc
     3. In addition to #2, every matching result has the `gene` clickable, which would open a dialog with `all` information about the attributes.
 This again is a similarly-themed `Ag-grid`
-    4. There is minimal custom-styling, `bootstrap-styling` is heavily used
+    4. There is minimal custom-styling, `bootstrap and flex styling` is heavily used

 ES and Django services' layers are in `variant-search/services` React UI is in `variant-search/site`